 “The iconic Ultra Music Festival remains the biggest and most successful music festival brand in the world.
 Together with the global team, we strive to deliver a unique, first-class music festival experience with stand-out production at premier venues.
-We are excited to bring ULTRA Australia back in 2020!”
+We are excited to bring ULTRA Australia back”

 Where: Glenworth Valley, New South Wales (75 minutes outside Sydney)

-This 3-day camping festival is loaded with a top-notch line-up spanning nearly every genre, quality food, art and yoga, all lovingly wrapped in a beautiful community.
+This 3-day camping festival is loaded with a top-notch line-up spanning nearly every genre, amazing food, art, and yoga, all lovingly wrapped in a beautiful community.
 It’s definitely my favorite of the new years eve music festivals in Australia, but I’m obviously biased since it’s the only one I’ve personally attended!

 I was actually one of the photographers for the 2016 edition, so make sure you read my Lost Paradise Festival Review to get a full understanding of what to expect!
-Unfortunately, due to the devastating bushfires in Australia, Lost Paradise was forced to cancel their 2019 edition, so I’m sure they’re planning something BIG for their return in 2020!
+It’s one of my personal favorite Australia Music Festivals, and needs to be added to your bucket list!

 Where: Central Australia (1 Hour from Alice Springs)

 Three days of Australia’s best underground beats held in a resort at the foot of the MacDonnell ranges, about an hour’s drive out of Alice Springs.
 This sounds like the ultimate outback experience and one of the best music festivals Australia has to offer and 2024 tickets are on sale HERE.

 “The WOS team invites you head to the heartland to the incredible MacDonnell Ranges for a feast of music, arts and performance.
 Deeply inspired by desert culture (both traditional and contemporary) and the ancient landscape, WOS is a celebration of creativity, connection and the irrepressible human spirit!”